1001 - Public Communications

 1001.4 - Distribution of Materials

-The board recognizes that students, employees, parents, or citizens may want to distribute hard copy or electronic materials within the school district that are noncurricular.
-Noncurricular materials to be distributed must be approved by the superintendent [or designee] and follow the guidelines included in Policy 1001.4-R prior to their distribution, including informational or promotional materials for the virtual/digital backpack.
+The board recognizes that students, employees, parents, or citizens may want to distribute materials within the district that are noncurricular.
+Noncurricular materials to be distributed must be approved by the superintendent [or designee] and meet certain standards as detailed in Policy 1001.4-R prior to their distribution.

-It is the responsibility of the superintendent in conjunction with the building principals to develop administrative regulations regarding this policy.
+It is the responsibility of the superintendent, in conjunction with the building principals, to draft administrative regulations regarding this policy.

 Adopted: 9/98